The Rage: Carrie 2 (1999)

 Years after that horrible incident at the prom Carrie White went to while unleashing her powers comes her half sister Rachel Lang (Emily Bergl) who also has telekinetic powers and is sent to a foster home due to her mentally ill mother Barbara (J. Smith Cameron) who was sent away to an institution.

-Years later Rachel is in grade 12 and her friend Lisa (Mena Suvari) who announces that she lost her virginity but later gets a note in her locker of the guy she made it with named Eric (Zachary Ty Bryan) who is in the highschool football team tellling her he just used her for a one night stand.
+Years later Rachel is in grade 12 and her friend Lisa (Mena Suvari) who announces that she lost her virginity but later gets a note in her locker of the guy she made it with one of the jocks Eric (Zachary Ty Bryan) who is in the highschool football team tellling her he just used her for a one night stand.

 When Lisa reads it she takes her own life by jumping off the school building.